cmu-sei/TopoMojo/docs/Proxmox.md

 - Add a new VXLAN Zone.
     - VXLAN is the only type currently supported by TopoMojo.
     - The ID is the name you want to use for this Zone.
 You will need it when configuring TopoMojo's appsettings.
-    - Under Peer Address List, enter a comma separate list of the IP Addresses of all of the nodes in your cluster.
+    - Under Peer Address List, enter a comma separated list of the IP Addresses of all of the nodes in your cluster.
         - If you add a new node to your cluster, you will need to add it to the SDN Zone as well.

 ### Configure NGINX